comment Add Comment

 The drone market size estimate is about 2.5-3M units a year, a big chunk being taken by DJI.
 I did not see any new physical drone company getting funded in 2016-17 except for a wave/solar powered drone (Liquid Robotics), ocean data collection by a fleet of unmanned and autonomous sailing drones and Ideaforge, an Indian high end drone company getting great traction in the defense and homeland security space.

-The phenomenal amount of activity was around the drone primarily with software: drone OS & applications development (Navstik Labs), multi-drone deployment platform (Airware), vision based collision avoidance, self managed drone fleet, drone image/video analytics, auto pilot systems, collision tolerant robots (Iris Automation), opensource drone platform, creating a aerial map of drones based on their position/location etc. Few innovative startups are creating a network of super-charging stations for commercial drones (Buzzware), wireless charging for drones, a league for drone (Drone Racing League) and robot fighting (Megabot duel) competitions that are fairly interesting and compelling.
+The phenomenal amount of activity was around the drone ecosystem primarily with software: drone OS & applications development platform (Navstik Labs), multi-drone deployment platform (Airware), vision based collision avoidance, self managed drone fleet, drone image/video analytics, auto pilot systems, collision tolerant robots (Iris Automation), opensource drone platform, creating a aerial map of drones based on their position/location etc. Few innovative startups are creating a network of super-charging stations for commercial drones (Buzzware), wireless charging for drones, a league for drone (Drone Racing League) and robot fighting (Megabot duel) competitions that are fairly interesting and compelling.
 Safeguarding against the proliferation of drones has also got the startups active with anti-drone systems and shields (DeDrone, ApolloShield), controlling rogue drones, drone blasters etc.

-Agriculture and Food
+Agriculture and

 Agricultre

 Around 6% of the 500 startups surveyed were in the Agriculture and Food space.
 IoT in agriculture followed predictable patterns in terms of precision agriculture with a variety of sensors including soil moisture (AquaSpy), imaging (Farmshots, TerrAvion) and spectral Imaging (Slant Range) based farm analysis, remote sensing (Raptor Maps) along with SaaS/PaaS platform for precision farming (Smart Yields).
-Farm management platform (Farmer ), automated livestock feed production and tracking (AgriWebb, IronGoat), predictive maintenance of agricultural machinery, diary & animal health, food quality sensing (Knem, Consumer Physics), polyhouse/greenhouse monitoring (Agrilyst), vision based soil nutrients, seed planting via drones (DroneSeed), farm water management with irrigation pump control and indication of water table (Hydropoint), IoT enabled grain bins (Amber Agriculture) and large scale automated farming (Harvest CROO) are the examples of startups active in fund raising in the Agriculture and Food space.
+Farm management platform (Farmer Edge), automated livestock feed production and tracking (AgriWebb, IronGoat), predictive maintenance of agricultural machinery, diary & animal health, food quality sensing (Knem, Consumer Physics), polyhouse/greenhouse monitoring (Agrilyst), vision based soil nutrients, seed planting via drones (DroneSeed), farm water management with irrigation pump control and indication of water table (Hydropoint), IoT enabled grain bins (Amber Agriculture) and large scale automated farming (Harvest CROO) are the examples of startups active in fund raising in the Agriculture and Food space.

 Industrial